videoflow/videoflow/docs/source/first-steps/getting-started-with-videoflow.rst

 -----------------------------

 The sample application that we are going to create does the following:
-It produces integers from 0 to 40 inclusive, at 0.1 second intervals.
+It produces integers from 0 to 40 inclusive, at 0.01 second intervals.
 It computes the aggregate sum of the produced integers and it prints the result to the command line.
 You can find the complete example `here <https://github.com/jadielam/videoflow/blob/master/examples/simple_example2.py>`_.

-**The first section of this example is the importing of the ``Flow`` class and of the nodes that are going to be used**::
+**The first section of this example is the importing of the Flow class and of the nodes that are going to be used**::

     from videoflow.core import Flow